plan <- planning(materiality = 0.03, expected = 0, conf.level = 0.95, likelihood = "hypergeometric", N.units = 1000)

 #> functional form: beta(α = 1, β = 40.6)

-#> parameters obtained via method 'factor'
+#> parameters obtained via method 'power'

 4.6.10 Nonparametric Prior

-You can base the prior on samples of the prior distribution using method = 'nonparam' in combination with samples.
+.
 For example, the command below creates a prior on 1000 samples of a beta(1, 10) distribution.
-The likelihood argument is not required and will be ignored in this method.
+The likelihood

 auditPrior(method = "nonparam", samples = stats::rbeta(1000, 1, 10))